Topological Localisation in Time from PT Symmetry: RESULTS

-Motivated by the search for topological phases, we consider continuous variation between Hamiltonians of differing eigenvector orientation.
-As illustrated in Figure \ref{fig:1}e, to deform continuously between Hamiltonians of differing eigenvector orientation requires the imaginary gap to close at least once \cite{SM}.
-Conversely, Hamiltonians of the same eigenvector orientation may be continuously connected whilst keeping the imaginary gap open \cite{SM}.
-Two gapped Hamiltonians are topologically equivalent if and only if they can be continuously connected whilst maintaining the gap and the symmetry \cite{kawabata2019symmetry}.
+Motivated by the search for topological phases, we consider continuous variation between Hamiltonians of differing eigenvector orientation, i.e. the growing ($E_+$) eigenvectors of each Hamiltonian are located in different hemispheres.
+As illustrated in Figure \ref{fig:1}e, to deform continuously between Hamiltonians of differing eigenvector orientation requires the imaginary gap to close at least once.
+Conversely, Hamiltonians of the same eigenvector orientation may be continuously connected whilst keeping the gap open.
+Two gapped Hamiltonians are topologically equivalent if and only if they can be continuously connected whilst maintaining the gap and symmetry \cite{kawabata2019symmetry}.
 Thus, we conclude that $\mathcal{PT}$ symmetry enables two distinct imaginary-gap topological phases.
+Further details on these phases are given in section S1.
 The resulting phase diagram is shown in Figure \ref{fig:1}f.